vwillyams/garbage-ECSJobDemos/Documentation/content/tutorial_3.md

 Pure ECS data isn't supported in a great way in the editor yet, so we'll take two approaches in the interim to configure our game:

-1. For things like asset references, we'll create a couple of _prototype_ game objects in the scene, where we can add wrapped `IComponentData` types.
+1. For things like asset references, we'll create a couple of _prototype_ GameObjects in the scene, where we can add wrapped `IComponentData` types.
 This is the approach we've taken to customize the appearance of the hero and the shots.
 Once we've fished out the configuration, we can discard these prototype objects.

-2. For "bags of settings", it's convenient to retain a traditional Unity component on an empty game object, because that allows you to tweak the values in play mode.
-The example project uses a component `TwoStickExampleSettings` for this purpose which we put on an empty game object called `Settings`.
+2. For "bags of settings", it's convenient to retain a traditional Unity component on an empty GameObject, because that allows you to tweak the values in play mode.
+The example project uses a component `TwoStickExampleSettings` for this purpose which we put on an empty GameObject called `Settings`.
 This allows us to fetch the component and keep it around globally in our app as well as to receive updates when values are tweaked.